 Parameter Description Range of Values Mod Target?
-Level Adjusts the loudness level of the pad -96.0 to +12.0 db Yes Pitch Adjusts the pitch of the pad up or down -24.0 to +24.0 semitones Yes Filter Applies either a high pass or -100% to +100% No low pass filter to this pad.
+Level Adjusts the loudness level of the pad -96.0 to +12.0 db Yes Pitch Adjusts the pitch of the pad up or down -24.0 to +24.0 semitones Yes Filter Applies either a high pass or low -100% to +100% No pass filter to this pad.
 Negative values apply a low pass filter.
 Positive values apply a high pass filter.

 Parameter Description Range of Values Mod Target?
 Launch Mode This controls how a note trigger affects the playback of a pad.
 Trigger: Activate the Pad by touching the pad or through MIDI note on.
-Blackbox will start playback of the WAV file and play through to the end. e on.
-Blackbox will start playback No manner as Trigge VAV file playback in the same of mode.
-But in Gate mode, when you release the touch or eleased. manner as Trigge e WAV file playback in the same of mode.
-When another trigger of playback will stop.
-Attack The time it takes for the sound level to reach its loudest 0.0 to 100.0% The attack percentage is a logarithmic scale between 0 and 9 seconds.
+Blackbox will start playback of the WAV file and play through to the end.
+No Gate : Begin the WAV file playback in the same manner as Trigger mode.
+But in Gate mode, playback will stop when you release the touch or the MIDI note is released.
+Toggle : Begin the WAV file playback in the same manner as Trigger mode.
+When another trigger event happens, the playback will stop.
+Attack The time it takes for the sound to reach its loudest level 0.0 to 100.0% The attack percentage is a logarithmic scale between 0 and 9 seconds.
 No Decay How long it takes for the sound to go from the initial peak to the sustain level 0.0 to 100.0% The decay percentage is a logarithmic scale between 0 and 38 seconds.
-No Sustain The volume level that the sound you hold a note d maintains when 0.0 to 100.0% No Release The release specifies how long the note will continue to play and fade out when the note is released.
+No Sustain The volume level that the sound maintains when you hold a note 0.0 to 100.0% No Release The release specifies how long the note will continue to play and fade out when the note is released.
 In Gate mode, the release begins when the touch ends, the gate signal goes low, or the MIDI note off event occurs.
 In Toggle mode, the release begins when the toggle off occurs.
 In Trigger mode with sample pads the release begins when reaching the Loop End point in loop mode, or the Start + Len point when not looping.
 In Trigger mode for Clips and Slicers, the release has no effect.
-0 to 100% The release percentage is a logarithmic scale between 0 and 38 seconds.
+O to 100% The release percentage is a logarithmic scale between 0 and 38 seconds.
 No